 “How we transformed our metal coatings business – using fun”

-Realizing that top-down, micro-management, simply isn’t effective anymore, Rob Hurrell, Operations Director at Surface technology, set up a cool goal:
+Realizing that top-down, micro-management, simply isn’t effective anymore, Rob Hurrell, Operations Director at Surface technology, set up a cool business transformation goal:

 To develop a culture based on a strong social connectedness and helpfulness.